Multiomics: Single-cell multiomics

 A branch of the field of multiomics is the analysis of multilevel single-cell data, called single-cell multiomics.
-This approach gives us an unprecedent resolution to look at multilevel transitions in health and disease at the single cell level.
+This approach gives us an unprecedented resolution to look at multilevel transitions in health and disease at the single cell level.
 An advantage in relation to bulk analysis is to mitigate confounding factors derived from cell to cell variation, allowing the uncovering of heterogeneous tissue architectures.